fullmetalbrackets/blog/src/pages/blog/set-up-pihole-on-linux.md

 pihole -up | at 5AM
 ```

-If running Pi-Hole in a docker container, you don't need to use `pihole -up`, instead do the following:
+If running Pi-Hole in a docker container, you don't need to use `pihole -up`, instead do the following to update the container with the latest image:

 - `docker pull pihole/pihole` to pull the latest image
 - `docker-compose down` in the same directory as your compose file, to stop container
 - `docker-compose up -d` to recreate the container with the new image

+If you used `docker run` to setup Pi-Hole, pull the image and use `docker restart pihole`.
+(If you did not name the container, use `docker ps` to list all containers and use the `CONTAINER ID` or whatever random name it received.)

 Additionally, you should regularly create a backup of your Pi-Hole configuration.
 You can't automate it, but that's ok because it's very simple -- just to go the web UI, click on _Settings_, then go to the _Teleporter_ tab and click the _Backup_ button.
 This will download a `tar.gz` file to the computer you're accessing the web UI from, and within this same screen you can restore from a backup file if necessary.
 You might consider committing your backup to a private GitHub repo too.

-Finally, if you make Pi-Hole an important part of your network, using it as your primary DNS and especially if you're using it as the DHCP server, you may want to run a second Pi-Hole as a fallback in case the machine running Pi-Hole crashes.
+Also, if you make Pi-Hole your primary DNS it becomes a critical part of your network -- if it goes down, devices on your network won't be able to resolve any domains.
+For this reason, you may want to run another Pi-Hole as a secondary DNS in case the host running your main instance of Pi-Hole crashes.
 (These things happen.)
 If your entire network will go down from an issue with Pi-Hole, running a second instance of it makes a lot of sense.
 If you go this route, I strongly suggest using <a href="https://github.com/vmstan/gravity-sync" target="_blank" rel="noreferrer noopener">Gravity Sync</a> to keep the adlists and other settings identical between the two.

+And last, but not least, you may want to consider connecting the Pi-Hole(s) to an _Uninterruptable Power Supply_.
+I have my router and both Pi-Hole hosts on a UPS, and more than once it's let me cruise through brief power outages.
+(I live in Florida where any random summer storm can cause the power to blink or get knocked out temporarily.)

 <div class="info">
   <span>